dox187/nme-tilelayer/README.md

 Usage
 -----
-- install the library: type `haxelib install tilelayer` in your terminal
+- install the library: type `haxelib git nme-tilelayer https://github.com/dox187/nme-tilelayer.git master haxelib` in your terminal
-- add `<haxelib name="tilelayer" />` in your nmml
+- add `<haxelib name="nme-tilelayer" />` in your nmml

 Configure it: